 - Share results from the practical.

-- Agree on answers to the questions.
+- Agree on answers to the questions for group discussion.

 - Select a spokesperson.